LoopKit/loopdocs/docs/setup/requirements/cgm.md

 ## Medtronic CGM <img src="../img/enlite.png" width="150" alt="Enlite">

-The Minimed Enlite CGM, available with the Medtronic 523/723 and 554/754, wirelessly sends blood glucose readings to the pump.
+The Minimed Enlite CGM, available with the Medtronic 522/722, 523/723, and 554/754, wirelessly sends blood glucose readings to the pump.
 Loop can read the Medtronic CGM data directly from the pump using the RileyLink.

 ## Offline Use

 Offline use means using Loop when there is no cell data or internet available.
-For the offline Loop use, the iPhone's Bluetooth still needs to be active; and for Dexcom system's, the Share2 or G5 Mobile apps also still need to be active.
-If you put your iPhone into Airplane mode, remember to turn back on the Bluetooth to keep your Loop running.
+Loop does not require any special setup to operate offline.
+You will not need to do anything special if you go camping or find yourself out in the wilderness.
+For offline Loop use, the iPhone's Bluetooth still needs to be active; and for Dexcom system's, the Share2 or G5 Mobile app also still needs to be open (but don't have to be actively "sharing" to the internet).
+If you put your iPhone into Airplane mode, remember to turn Bluetooth back on to keep your Loop running.

 ## Dexcom Servers